-The Council's governance arrangements, including changes made in response to Covid-19, operated across 2020/21 and were regarded as fit for purpose in accordance with the governance framework.
+The Council's governance arrangements, across 2022/23 and were regarded as fit for purpose in accordance with the governance framework.
 The governance framework is continually reviewed to reflect best practice, new legislative requirements and the expectations of stakeholders.
 The effectiveness of the framework, including the system of internal control, is considered at least annually and is informed by:

 - (a) The work of the members of the Corporate Management Team, including statutory officers, who have responsibility for the development and maintenance of the governance environment.
-Throughout 2020/21, arrangements continued to operate to ensure that officers were clear on their role and responsibilities and that officers were compliant with the CIPFA Statements on "The Role of the Chief Financial Officer in Local Government" and "The Role of the Head of Internal Audit in Public Service Organisations 2019". - (b) Oversight by the Director of Governance and Solicitor to the Council, who was the Council's Monitoring Officer for 2020/21.
-Following their retiral in April 2021, the role of Monitoring Officer is fulfilled by the Director of Legal and Administrative Services. - (c) The Head of Audit and Inspection's annual report and the work of the Internal Audit section.
+Throughout 2022/23, arrangements continued to operate to ensure that officers were clear on their role and responsibilities and that officers were compliant with the CIPFA Statements on "The Role of the Chief Financial Officer in Local Government" and "The Role of the Head of Internal Audit in Public Service Organisations 2019". - (b) Oversight by the Director of Legal and Administrative Services, who was the Council's Monitoring Officer for 2022/23. - (c) The Head of Audit and Inspection's annual report and the work of the Internal Audit section.
 The latest external quality review of the section was completed in April 2021 and reported to the Finance and Audit Scrutiny Committee on 5 May 2021.
 This report concluded that the section conforms with the requirements of the Public Sector Internal Audit Standards 2017 (PSIAS).
 The Internal Audit section continues to hold BSi quality accreditation under ISO9001:2015 and Audit Scotland continue to use the work of the section in the execution of their annual audit plan.
-Following its introduction in 2019/20, Internal Audit continue to present a register of all outstanding audit recommendations to the Finance and Audit Scrutiny Committee.
+Internal Audit continue to present a register of all outstanding audit recommendations to the Finance and Audit Scrutiny Committee on a regular basis.
+The Internal Audit Plan for 2022/23 was approved by the Finance and Audit Scrutiny Committee on 23 March 2022 with a subsequent update on 22 March 2023.